The bq25606 device a highly-integrated standalone 3.0-A switch-mode battery charge management and system power path management

 junction temperature exceeds 110°C.

 The STAT output reports the charging status and any fault conditions.
+Other safety features include

 The device family is available in 24-pin, 4 mm x